fabrylab/clickpoints/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you prefer to have the latest version with the latest features and bugfixes, you can grab the tip version from our
 mercurial repository.
+To do so, you need to install `Mercurial <https://www.mercurial-scm.org/>`_.
+Then you can open a command
+line in the folder where you want to install ClickPoints and run the following command:

     ``hg clone https://bitbucket.org/fabry_biophysics/clickpoints``

-For adding clickpoints to the right click menu in the file explorer, execute the ``install_clickpoints.bat`` in the installation folder.
+For adding clickpoints to the right click menu in the file explorer, execute the ``install_clickpoints.bat`` in the subfolder `installation` of your ClickPoints folder.

 .. warning::
     If you don't use our provided Python installation, you need to install the required packages.
 Missing packages will